 Scientists claim existence of drowned Pacific Ocean continent

-A continent two-thirds the size of Australia has been found beneath the south-west Pacific Ocean, scientists reported in the journal of the Geological Society of America.
-The land mass of 4.5 million square kilometres is 94 percent underwater and only its highest points - New Zealand and New Caldeonia - poke above the surface.
+An illustration provided to Reuters February 18, 2017 shows what geologists are calling Zealandia , a continent two-thirds the size of Australia lurking beneath the waves in the southwest Pacific.
+Nick Mortimer/GNS Science Research Institute/Handout via REUTERS SYDNEY: A continent two-thirds the size of Australia has been found beneath the south-west Pacific Ocean, scientists reported in the journal of the Geological Society of America.

 Add your comments below